4sm-ops/starknet-fremen/README.md

 The Fremen Protocol is a Web3, smart contracts-based social graph for the StarkNet Ecosystem designed to empower creators to own the links between themselves and their community, forming a fully composable, user-owned social graph.
 The protocol is built from the ground up with modularity in mind, allowing new features to be added while ensuring immutable user-owned content and social relationships.

+## Starknet for Social Graphs?

+1. ZK Security + scaling + fees
+2. Allow more people to interact / benefit from Social Graph (like Lens) ecosystem [ There will be a way to use data from other chains]
+3. Speed is another big one, Polygon is actually quite slow and clogs easily

 ## Profiles